sdisaacson/boxento/docs/WIDGET_DEVELOPMENT.md

 This guide explains how to create new widgets for Boxento.
 Widgets are modular, resizable components that display information or provide functionality on the Boxento dashboard.

+> **Quick Start**: For a ready-to-use template that follows all the patterns described in this guide, see the [Template Widget](../src/components/widgets/TemplateWidget/README.md).

 ## Widget Architecture

 Widgets in Boxento follow a consistent architecture: